email linkedin

 Canada’s Aviation Climate Action Plan

-Canada’s Action Plan to Reduce GHG Emissions from Aviation includes research and development to support Canada’s commitments to achieve net-zero emissions by 2050.
+Canada’s Action Plan to Reduce GHG Emissions from Aviation includes R&D to support Canada’s commitments to achieve net-zero emissions by 2050.
 In 2022, more than 60 airlines operating in Canada created the Canadian Council for Sustainable Aviation Fuels, which brings together industry and government to develop a competitive roadmap for Canadian-made sustainable aviation fuels (SAF).

 Outlook

-As depicted in Table 3, the Canadian transportation sector comprises several distinct subsectors, and each exhibits different trends during the projected period.
-GHG emissions from cars, trucks, and motorcycles are projected to decrease by 20 Mt between 2005 and 2030, while those for heavy-duty trucks and rail are projected to increase by14 Mt.
+As depicted in Table 3, the Canadian transportation sector comprises several distinct subsectors, each exhibiting different trends during the projected period.
+GHG emissions from cars, trucks, and motorcycles are projected to decrease by 14 Mt between 2005 and 2030, while those for heavy-duty trucks and rail are projected to increase by 11 Mt.